-Vice President: Mary Appleby
+President: Mary Appleby

-Joined the Committee of Management in May 2013.
+Mary joined the Committee of Management in May 2013.
 Mary holds a Masters in Human Resource Management and is a Certified Professional Member of the Australian Human Resource Institute.
 She is a dedicated HR generalist with over 20 year’s strategic and operational management expertise in education and hospitality.
 She is currently Associate Director at Dixon Appointments and provides leadership, management and advice of human resource functions to organisations.
 She is also the Principal Consultant for her own HR consultancy and specialises in managing and developing teams, linking strategy to operational targets and business improvement.
 Mary is committed to advocating for people with a disability so that they are equally valued and are given opportunities to contribute to the community.

 Will joined the Committee of Management in June 2016.
 Will is a Volunteer Citizen Advocate paired with Stephen since 2012.
 Will is a solicitor at Phillips & Wilkins in Thornbury and holds a bachelor of Laws and Arts from Monash University.
 Will provides legal advice to a wide range of clients in commercial and personal matters.
 Will has volunteered with several groups supporting people with disability.
 Will believes that everybody should be able to engage in our community.